omeka/classic-enduser/Plugins/Contribution_3.md

 - *Terms of service*: paste in text of language of consent for anyone contributing to the site, or make a short statement linking to a [Simple Page](/SimplePages_2.0.md) with a longer terms of service statement.

 **Contributor anonymity settings**
+Two checkboxes allow an Administrator to set the user requirements for submitting contributions.

-These two checkboxes are where you can set whether people must sign up and have an approved account before contributing, can contribute but must provide an email, or can contribute completely anonymously.
+These settings work in conjunction to permit varying levels of anonymity for your contributors.
+For instance, you may require users to sign up and have an approved account before contributing, require them to provide an email before contributing, or permit completely anonymous contributions.

 ![two options, both checked](../doc_files/plugin_images/contribution_anon.png)

 - *Allow non-registered contributions* requires that contributors only provide an email address.
 Select this option if you have set up the Guest User plugin enabling “instant access.”
-These contributors will get an email enabling them to make a password if the decide to create an account.
+These contributors will get an email that allows them the option of creating a password for their user account.
-      - This setting is similar to the old 'Simple' option when it is checked and 'Allow Anonymous Contribution' is not.
-- *Allow Anonymous contributions* can only be used if the previous checkbox is on.
+- *Allow Anonymous contributions* can only be used if *Allow non-registered contributions* is checked.
 You cannot allow anonymous contributions without allowing non-registered contributions.

 The boxes work together as follows:
 - No boxes checked: site visitors have to create a Guest User and wait for their account to be approved before they can make contributions to the site.
 - "Allow non-registered" checked: visitors can make a contribution without creating a Guest User account but must provide an email address; they then have the option of completing registration by creating a password.
 They can also create an account as above.
+[Selecting this option is similar to the old 'Simple' option.]
 - Both "Allow non-registered" and "Allow anonymous": visitors can still create accounts or just provide an email, but they have the option to contribute items completely anonymously, without providing an email address or any other identifying information.

 **Additional Settings**
 - *Email text to send to contributors*: the text of the email sent to contributors when they contribute an item.
 - *Contribution Collection*: If you want, you can specify a collection to which all new contributed items will be added (note that you must create the collection before you can select it from this dropdown).